Blackletter

-Blackletter (sometimes black letter or black-letter), also known as Gothic script, Gothic minuscule or Gothic type, is a family of scripts used in calligraphy and typefaces.
+Blackletter (also black letter or sometimes black-letter; popularly known as Gothic) was originally a medieval book hand (Textualis or Textura) of the Gothic family of scripts, later adapted into typefaces and still used in modern calligraphy and typesetting.

-Blackletter was used throughout Western Europe from approximately 1150 until the 17th century.
+The book script was used throughout Western Europe from approximately the late 12th until the 17th century.
 It continued to be commonly used for Danish, Norwegian, and Swedish until the 1870s, Finnish until the turn of the 20th century, Estonian and Latvian until the 1930s, and for the German language until the 1940s, when Adolf Hitler officially banned it in 1941.
 Fraktur is a notable script of this type, and sometimes the entire group of blackletter faces is referred to as Fraktur.
-Blackletter is not to be confused with the Old English language, which predates blackletter by many centuries and was written in the insular script or in Futhorc runes.
+Blackletter, although sometimes called Old English lettering, is not to be confused with the Old English language, which predates blackletter by many centuries and was written in the insular script or in Futhorc runes.
 Along with Italic type and Roman type, blackletter served as one of the major typefaces in the history of Western typography.